mxmo0rhuhn/seminar_parallel_computing/README.md

 This paper aims to check for a possible correlation of sentiments and chosen values in a specified period.
 The sentiment analysis is done with the Standord Core NLP framework.
-For the parallel computation an own Java based MAP REDUCE framework is used.
+For the parallel computation an own Java based Map-Reduce framework is used.

 **Sample Case:**